Safeguarding and Child Protection Policy at Eldon Primary School

 Eldon Primary School fully adheres to Lancashire's Operation Encompass to ensure the safety of our children and to work collaboratively with Lancashire Constabulary.

-The Designated Senior Lead is Mrs Butt (Head Teacher) and the Deputy Designated Senior Lead is Miss Power (Deputy Head Teacher).
+The Designated Safeguarding Lead is Mrs Butt (Head Teacher) and the Deputy Designated Safeguarding Leads are Miss Power (Deputy Head Teacher) Mrs Mirza (SENCO).

 For further information about safeguarding children we recommend the Department of Education publications Working Together to Safeguard Children (DfE 2018) and Keeping Children Safe in Education (DfE September 2022).